North magnetic pole: Polarity

 All magnets have two poles, where lines of magnetic flux enter one pole and emerge from the other pole.
 By analogy with Earth's magnetic field, these are called the magnet's "north" and "south" poles.
 Before magnetism was well understood, the north-seeking pole of a magnet was defined to have the north designation, according to their use in early compasses.
 However, opposite poles attract, which means that as a physical magnet, the magnetic north pole of the Earth is actually on the southern hemisphere.
 In other words, if we establish that true geographic north is north, then what we call the Earth's north magnetic pole is actually its south magnetic pole since it attracts the north magnetic pole of other magnets, such as compass needles.

 The direction of magnetic field lines is defined such that the lines emerge from the magnet's north pole and enter into the magnet's south pole.

 History

-Part of the Carta marina of 1539 by Olaus Magnus, depicting the location of magnetic north vaguely conceived as "Insula Magnetū[m]" (Latin for "Island of Magnets"), off modern-day Murmansk.
+Part of the Carta marina of 1539 by Olaus Magnus, depicting the location of magnetic north vaguely conceived as "Insula Magnetum" (Latin for "Island of Magnets"), off modern-day Murmansk.
 The man holding the rune staffs is the Norse hero Starkad ("Starcaterus").

 Early European navigators, cartographers and scientists believed that compass needles were attracted to a hypothetical "magnetic island" somewhere in the far north (see Rupes Nigra), or to Polaris, the pole star.
 The idea that Earth itself acts as essentially a giant magnet was first proposed in 1600, by the English physician and natural philosopher William Gilbert.
 He was also the first to define the north magnetic pole as the point where Earth's magnetic field points vertically downwards.
 This is the current definition, though it would be a few hundred years before the nature of Earth's magnetic field was understood with modern accuracy and precision.